cloudigrade/cloudigrade/docs/development-environment.rst

 - ``LISTENER_PID_PATH`` - The path of the pid file
 - ``SOURCES_ENABLE_DATA_MANAGEMENT_FROM_KAFKA`` - bool to feature-flag creation and deletion of users and cloud accounts driven by Kafka messages.
 When disabled, cloudigrade will only log a message when it reads from the Kafka topic.

-The listener will be automatically deployed to all OSD environments, including review.
+The listener will be automatically deployed to all OSD environments, including ephemeral.
 If you'd like to run it locally you don't need to do anything special, simply be in your virtual environment, set your environment variables, and call ``python cloudigrade/manage.py listen_to_sources``.